TyckoLab/CloudASM/README.md

 CloudASM is a turnkey pipeline designed to call allele-specific CpG methylation in whole methylomes.
 It is designed to run on [Google Cloud Platform](https://cloud.google.com/) (GCP).

-Because it leverages the Google's severless data warehouse, all steps specific to ASM-calling (as opposed to alignment, variant calling, and methylation calling), it is 500x more efficient in terms of CPU-hours when compared to a traditional server-based approach using a cluster.
+Because it leverages the Google's severless data warehouse, all steps specific to ASM-calling (as opposed to alignment, variant calling, and methylation calling) are about ~500x more efficient in terms of CPU-hours when compared to a traditional server-based approach using a cluster.

 This pipeline starts from the zipped fastq files hosted on a bucket and outputs a table on BigQuery of all regions in a sample showing allele-specific methylation.